ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Protocol Properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error; however, too much reliance by an application on Specific Protocol Properties can significantly reduce the flexibility of a transport services implementation.
+Protocol Properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error; however, too much reliance by an application on Specific Protocol Properties can significantly reduce the flexibility of a Transport Services implementation.

 The application can set and query Connection Properties on a per-Connection basis.
 Connection Properties that are not read-only can be set during